dsmurl/gitcraft/docs/WORKLOG.md

   - will need some sort of new user signup page and signup end points
   - make the CRUD for Users and link them to a google account
   - make an account page for the user to see their info
-    - add edit form for the user to change their info
+    - add edit-user-form for the user to change their info
   - created svg icons and dir for the web app

 ### 2025-09-19